IHE/RAD.IRA/input/pagecontent/volume-1.md

 </div>
 <br clear="all">

-The following is a representation of the interaction model:
+The following is a representation of the interaction model.

+> Note: The term `Driving Application` and `Synchronizing Application` in the diagram are *convenient* terms instead of actual defined terms.
+They are used here to highlight the additional capabilities a driving application can do, in particular:
+> - Start a new reporting session
+> - Launch another application
+> - Initiate or terminate a report context

 **Figure 1:XX.4,1.2-1: FHIRcast Concept Interaction Model**